GabrieleGiuseppini/Floating-Sandbox/BUILD-Ubuntu.md

 ```
 sudo apt install cmake
 ```
-Otherwise, if - like me - you're running an older Ubuntu whose `cmake` package is earlier than 3.12 (Ubuntu 18.04 comes with cmake 3.10), then follow these instructions.
+Otherwise, if you're running an older Ubuntu whose `cmake` package is earlier than 3.12 (Ubuntu 18.04 comes with cmake 3.10 for example), then follow these instructions.

 First of all, go to https://cmake.org/download/ and download the latest `Unix/Linux Source` tar package - at the time of writing, that would be `cmake-3.20.2.tar.gz`.
 Unpack the tar, go into its output directory, and build and install it as follows: